The following post is from Shaina of Food for My Family and Olmanson Photography: Gardening with Your Kids

 Why is growing a plant important?

 This idea becomes even more important as you live in small spaces where the kids aren’t exposed to it on an annual sort of basis, if ever.
 I think how lucky my kids are, living near the state university’s farm campus, how a museum down the street serves to show them just how life was like 100 years ago.
 They are privileged, for sure.

 Without exposure to the ways in which food is grown and harvested, it is easy for kids to take for granted the work that goes into producing food.
 Even the act of growing a small pot of rosemary can help to teach them how a plant is a living thing that must be cared for grown before we can pick it and eat something.
 This small lesson can serve to teach gratitude for the food that sits in front of us, and the act of growing something yourself can help curb those fears of new food.

 Will growing our food means our kids eat everything?!

 I regret to tell you the answer is no. However, this process of teaching your children about the food you eat can help to broaden their horizons and make them more receptive to new foods that you might want to introduce them to.

 I remember when my eldest was four.
 She was right at the age where asserting your hatred of certain foods becomes pretty common.
 Children want to have a voice, and so for Kiera that meant that all flecks of anything on food were “spicy” and not to be eaten.
 Black pepper?
 Spicy.
 Minced parsley?
 Spicy.

-It was her exposure to garden herbs that won the spice war, teaching her different fragrances for the different herbs, giving her the responsibility of watering them, having her help stir them into dishes.
+It was my daughter’s exposure to garden herbs that won the spice war.
+Teaching her different fragrances for the different herbs, giving her the responsibility of watering them, having her help stir them into dishes.
 It was educating her that not all flecks of spice in food equaled spicy on the tongue.